The original document is Chinese Version

 - Swarm Client: Runs on any device, reads datasets, runs reinforcement learning sampling tasks, and finally returns reward signals to the Swarm Server.
 It can also remotely control the Swarm Server at any time to update its training parameters, remotely start, stop, or restart training at will.

-To visualize the difference between the two training modes, you can compare the training backend (like VERL) to an "aircraft carrier" with sufficient computing power but carrying only one model, and the RL inference sampling process to "fighter jets".
+To more vividly demonstrate the difference between the two training modes, we can compare the training backend (like VERL) to an "aircraft carrier" with sufficient computing power but carrying only one model, and the RL inference sampling process to "fighter jets".

 Next, let's use a few simple cases to demonstrate the advantages of the AgentJet swarm mode.